 He had been blogging about the CMA exam for a few years, attempting to help other people with their CMA prep.
 The business was a natural extension of this desire to help others pass the CMA exam easier.
 Nathan says, “A friend of mine gifted me his formula for pre-launching offers.
 I used it to test the waters and gauge interest for test prep among the subscribers I already had on my blog.”

 On his own site, he describes himself as a Certified Management Accountant earning six figures, and that he can teach you to do the same.
-Granted, much of his earnings are likely from selling his course now, and not from actual CMA duties, but he did work as a successful CMA prior to that and clearly shows passion for the subject.
+Granted, much of his earnings are likely from selling his course now and not from actual CMA duties, but he did work as a successful CMA prior to that and clearly showed a passion for the subject.
 What are his credentials?

 Education and Work Experience